Skip to content

 Introduction

 Our website provides dynamically-generated gene trees.
 Gene trees are useful for visualising the evolutionary history of a gene and all of its homologs.
-Given that whole genome duplications create additional copies of every gene in the genome, we expect to see bifurcations in any given WGD tree where genes on either side of this node are ohnologous.
+Given that whole genome duplications create additional copies of every gene in the genome, we expect to see see one or more bifurcations (depending on the number of WGDs) in any given WGD tree where genes on either side of this node are ohnologous, related by the WGD event.

 Tree settings